 Want nice, clean edges on your brownies?
 Taking the time to let the brownies cool off and set may not be easy, but if you want to make an easy job of cutting them into even pieces, it is what you must do.
 Chilling them in the refrigerator can also help.

-Did you make this recipe?
-Tag me on Instagram @easygayoven!
+Did you make these chewy brownies?
+Tag me on Instagram and TikTok @easygayoven!
 I would love to see what you make.

 Preheat the oven to 350°F and place the racks in the top and lower thirds.
 Grease a 9”x13” baking tin with butter, line it with parchment so that there’s a bit of overhang on the sides, and then grease the parchment as well.